Supply and Demand Trading

 What are supply and demand zones

-Supply and demand zones are really obvious areas where there have been huge volumes of orders taken.
+Supply and demand trading areas in forex trading are really obvious areas where there have been huge volumes of orders taken.

 The evidence in the market is candlestick a bundle of wicks followed by a sharp market move